phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 ### Downloading/Cloning for Development

 You can clone the GitHub repository from `https://github.com/dmdorman/hero6e-foundryvtt` as mentioned in the [README](./README.md).
-The source code is made up of JavaScript, Sass, and Handlebars/HTML.
+The source code is made up of JavaScript, Sass, and Handlebars/HTML and documentation, such as this, is written in Markdown.
 You'll want to put it into a directory that is appropriate for how you're going to develop that you probably decided in an above step.

 ```bash
 git clone https://github.com/dmdorman/hero6e-foundryvtt <your FoundryVTT data directory as above>/Data/systems/hero6efoundryvttv2